kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 main() {
 	B b = new B()

 	b.bar() // will print out "not virtual". cannot be overritten. b.foo() // will print out "virtual".
 The method can be overwritten.
 }
 ```
+All classes in C++ are static unless it has virtual modifier, and vice versa in java.